JimmyLamothe/autofront/README.md

 # Autofront

 Autofront is an automatic frontend for Python developers.
-In theory, any function or script can be run directly from any web browser on your local network.
+In theory, any function or script can be run directly from a web browser on your local network.
 The function executes as normal and all print calls are displayed in the browser, along with any return value.
 Any input calls are redirected to the browser for user input.

-A typical use case would be to run something from your phone without needing to design a front-end.
-Autofront can give you a simple remote control and display for a home automation project, a Spotify player, a Raspberry Pi, whatever you need.
+This lets you run programs from your phone without needing to design a front-end.
+Autofront can become a simple remote control and display for a Raspeberry Pi project, a command center for your programs, a music player, anything you need.

-The code has been kept very simple in the hope that it can be used in schools teaching basic Python programming.
+The code has been kept simple in the hope that it can be used in schools teaching basic Python programming.
 All student programs can be gathered on one page and run from any student's phone anywhere in the school.
 The next alpha version should add support for remote access as well so they can do the same outside school.

-The page design is basic and functional.
-If the project proves popular, different basic templates might be developed for specific project types.
-You can also create a custom template to suit your needs.
-You can also use custom CSS and Javascript files.
+Autofront's basic page design is basic and functional.
+If the project proves popular, different templates might be developed for specific project types.
+You can also create a custom template to suit your needs, or use custom CSS and Javascript.
+This requires basic knowledge of web design and Flask.
 [Read the Flask docs for more information](https://flask.palletsprojects.com/en/1.1.x/#user-s-guide).

 ## Wiki

 Please consult the [Autofront wiki](https://github.com/JimmyLamothe/autofront/wiki/Creating-routes) for more detailed information on creating routes to functions and scripts.
 This readme only explains the basics.

+# Quickstart

 ## Installing